Robert Moses Playground: Naming and renovations

-A bill naming the park after Robert Moses was signed into law by New York City Mayor Ed Koch on January 27, 1982, after the City Council had voted to name the park after him earlier that month.
+A resolution to name the park after Robert Moses was introduced to the City Council by Councilman Robert J. Dryfoos and Council Majority Leader Thomas J. Cuite in August 1981.
+A bill naming the park after Moses was signed into law by New York City Mayor Ed Koch on January 27, 1982, after the City Council had voted to name the park after him earlier that month.
 Moses had advocated to save the asphalt playground on the western portion of the park from the development of a 45-story skyscraper on the site a few months before his death on July 29, 1981.
+The park was officially dedicated as the Robert Moses Playground at a ceremony held on March 28, 1982, which was preceded by a parade on roller skates from Moses' former residence at 20 East 46th Street to the park and followed by a roller hockey game.